The Stock Scanner Dashboard Finally Looks Like a Real Trading Tool

 The lesson from Wave 1 was that a pluggable data plane is worth the up-front pain.
 The MDS/DRA pairing follows that pattern: it’s the first analyzer to slot in, but it won’t be the last.
 When pillar-correlation scanners come online (the ones I teased at the end of the news post), they’ll plug in the same way.

-Enhanced Quote Widgets
+Quote Widgets Revamp

 The motivation here was simple: I wanted one widget that showed session highs/lows plus all the stuff I was tab-hopping for — company info, recent splits, SEC filings, and ticker events (e.g., like when Facebook (FB) became Meta Platforms (META)).
 The architecture is straightforward: DRA passes quote data through over WebSocket; the widget pulls supplemental data via REST.